Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/README.md

 # Jenkins-Prometheus-Grafana CI/CD Survival Kit For Python And NodeJs Projects.

+> Life is already hard, tedious, and tasking enough as a startup CTO(who tirelessly leads work across the whole product development lifecycle - from ideation and design till deployments and DevOps), what's the point of stressing further.
+I did this - mainly to streamline and ease the repetitive task of creating multiple CI/CD pipelines on different project. **I gave special attention into making this as convenient(and robust) as possible for myself.
+Feel free to bet your life on it.**

 This repository is a survival kit for implementing CI/CD pipelines on Python and NodeJs project with Jenkins.
 Plus Prometheus and Grafana for Jenkins logging and monitoring.
 It is **meticulously** packed with all the commands, and progressive steps required to fully implement robust CI/CD pipelines for the stated project stacks/types.

-> P.S: Life is already hard, tedious, and tasking enough as a startup CTO(who tirelessly leads work across the whole product development lifecycle - from ideation and design till deployments and DevOps), what's the point of stressing further.
-I did this - mainly to streamline and ease the repetitive task of creating multiple CI/CD pipelines on different project. **I gave special attention into making this as convenient(and robust) as possible for myself.
-Feel free to bet your life on it.**

 > Do well to drop a star, fork to own a copy, and contribute, to make the sheet more robust for everyone who will find it helpful.